Pregnancy life changes in week 28

 pregnancy-life-changes-week28

-Do you know how much he/she weighs now?
+Do you know how much he/she weighs week by week?
 The little darling should be weighing around 2.5lbs now.
 He/she is nearly 38cm long and is perfectly formed.

-The little heart of your baby is beating real strong now, and if your partner puts his ear on your tummy, he might have the chance to hear the little heart beat.
+The little heart of your baby is beating real strong in the third trimester, and if your partner puts his ear on your tummy, he might have the chance to hear the little heart beat.
 The heartbeat of the little one can now also be picked up by the doctor’s stethoscope, and not just the Doppler which the midwife uses to monitor with at your antenatal appointments.

 The baby will now be able to blink their eyes, and their eyesight has improved to the point where they will be capable of seeing your face when you are breastfeeding!